 Mid-Size, On-Ear Headphones

 Mid-size, on-ear headphones are just what you would expect — they have a smaller form factor that rests upon your ears, usually with soft cushions that help seal in the sound (but not as well as over-the-hear models).
 These also let more outside noise in, which might be ideal for use where you need to pay attention to your exterior environment.
-These headphones offer great alternatives to the Beats Solo 2 or Mixr headphones.
+These headphones offer great alternatives to the Beats Solo3 or Beats EP On-Ear headphones.

-Not surprisingly, much of the goodness in the Sennheiser’s full-size Momentum headphone translate pretty well to its Sennheiser Momentum On-Ear version.
+Not surprisingly, much of the goodness in the Sennheiser’s full-size HD1 headphones translate pretty well to its Sennheiser HD1 On-Ear versions.
 The design is similar, smaller, and not quite as luxurious.
 Works great with iPhones with an inline mic, plus comes with a case.
 Choose these over the full-size versions if you want to error toward better mobility and a smaller form factor for wearing around town.
+Also note the wireless on-ear HD1 version with noise cancelation.

-[Check out the Sennheiser Momentum On-Ear at Amazon.]
+[Check out the Sennheiser HD1 On-Ear at Amazon.]

 6. V-MODA XS On-Ear Headphones